vacp2p/roadmap/content/qa/waku/2025q1-status-go-functional-testing.md

 * By finding issues in the project code and specs during testing, VAC QA strengthens the RFC culture, contributing to continuous improvement and community engagement.

-Here’s a concise **Alignment with FURPS** section tailored to the provided content:

 **Alignment with FURPS:**
 * **Functionality**:
   * By implementing tests for core `status-go` features such as messages, contact requests, and group chats,